Morris Commercial J4: Popular culture

 A London Metropolitan Police J4 (usually referred to as a Black Maria) appears parked in the street on the cover of the Beatles Abbey Road.
 The van had been driven down by the policeman who came to stop the traffic behind the camera during the photo shoot.
 There was a second police officer out of sight further ahead up the road stopping any oncoming traffic.

-The Beatles also were transported in an Austin J4 minibus owned by their then manager Allan Williams when playing clubs in Hamburg Germany around 1960-1962 era.

 In the film Withnail and I a London Metropolitan Police J4 van overtakes Withnail and Marwood in their Jaguar Mark 2.
 One of the police officers slides back the door of the van, motioning Withnail to pull over, before ordering him to "get in the back of the van!"